 So how does it work you might ask?
 Basically you need to talk to your local Harcourts Cooper & Co agent and let them know what the fundraising event is and if it is something they are keen to support they will see if the date is available.
 By the way, coffee&cone does need to be parked on a flat surface, preferably not grass, in order for the coffee machine to work.
 And once you’ve booked it in we pretty much take care of the rest.
 We will turn up and get set up 20-30 minutes prior to opening, we have our own generator (which can be a bit loud so don’t put us next to the stage), own water and we come fully staffed.
 We also have gazebos, tables and chairs that we can use if required for an outdoor cafe.
 We, in general, sell ice-creams for $2 per single scoop with $1 going to fundraising, and for coffees we sell them for $4 with $2 going to fundraising.
 We will advise you of the funds raised and ask you to send us an invoice for the amount owed and payment will be made to your school, sports team, charity or organisations bank account.

 And that’s how coffee&cone came about and where it is heading.
-If you want to be part of the journey talk to your local Harcourts Cooper & Co sales consultant or office today or contact the team on email@example.com for more information.
+If you want to be part of the journey talk to your local Harcourts Cooper & Co sales consultant or office today or contact the team at firstname.lastname@example.org for more information.